American Revolution: Inspiring other independence movements and revolutions

-The first shot of the American Revolution at the Battle of Lexington and Concord is referred to as the "shot heard 'round the world" due to its historical and global significance.
+The first shot of the American Revolution at the Battle of Lexington and Concord is referred to as the "shot heard 'round the world".
 The Revolutionary War victory not only established the United States as the first modern constitutional republic, but marked the transition from an age of monarchy to a new age of freedom by inspiring similar movements worldwide.
-The American Revolution was the first of the "Atlantic Revolutions": followed most notably by the French Revolution, the Haitian Revolution, and the Latin American wars of independence.
+The American Revolution was the first of the Atlantic Revolutions: followed most notably by the French Revolution, the Haitian Revolution, and the Latin American wars of independence.
 Aftershocks contributed to rebellions in Ireland, the Polish–Lithuanian Commonwealth, and the Netherlands.

 The U.S. Constitution, drafted shortly after independence, remains the world's oldest written constitution, and has been emulated by other countries, in some cases verbatim.
 Some historians and scholars argue that the subsequent wave of independence and revolutionary movements has contributed to the continued expansion of democratic government; 144 countries, representing two-third of the world's population, are full or partially democracies of same form.

 The Dutch Republic, also at war with Britain, was the next country after France to sign a treaty with the United States, on October 8, 1782.
 On April 3, 1783, Ambassador Extraordinary Gustaf Philip Creutz, representing King Gustav III of Sweden, and Benjamin Franklin, signed a Treaty of Amity and Commerce with the U.S.

 The Revolution had a strong, immediate influence in Great Britain, Ireland, the Netherlands, and France.
 Many British and Irish Whigs in Parliament spoke glowingly in favor of the American cause.
 In Ireland, the Protestant minority who controlled Ireland demanded self-rule.
 Under the leadership of Henry Grattan, the Irish Patriot Party forced the reversal of mercantilist prohibitions against trade with other British colonies.
-The King and his cabinet in London could not risk another rebellion on the American model, and so made a series of concessions to the Patriot faction in Dublin.
+The King and his cabinet in London could not risk another rebellion, and so made a series of concessions to the Patriot faction in Dublin.
 Armed volunteer units of the Protestant Ascendancy were set up ostensibly to protect against an invasion from France.
 As had been in colonial America, so too in Ireland now the King no longer had a monopoly of lethal force.

 For many Europeans, such as the Marquis de Lafayette, who later were active during the era of the French Revolution, the American case along with the Dutch Revolt (end of the 16th century) and the 17th century English Civil War, was among the examples of overthrowing an old regime.
 The American Declaration of Independence influenced the French Declaration of the Rights of Man and of the Citizen of 1789.
 The spirit of the Declaration of Independence led to laws ending slavery in all the Northern states and the Northwest Territory, with New Jersey the last in 1804.
 States such as New Jersey and New York adopted gradual emancipation, which kept some people as slaves for more than two decades longer.